trevor-ofarrell/lichessTV-watch-party/README.md

 # Lichess TV watch party

-Watch live games being played on lichess.org, and join the live chat to talk to other chess fans.
-Join the featured rooms, or create a custom room for a certain game.
+Watch live games being played on lichess.org, and join the live chat to talk to other viewers.
+Join the featured rooms, or create a custom room for any specific game in play with a lichess game ID.

 <p align="center">
   <img src="/client/public/mac.gif" alt="My Project GIF" width="auto" height="auto">